 Interdisciplinary Plant Group

-Program Director: Robert Sharp
+Program Director: David Braun

 The Interdisciplinary Plant Group (IPG) is a cross-discipline and integrative program that transcends traditional departmental boundaries to foster excellence in plant biology research and education at MU.
 The program, which began in 1981, promotes an interactive environment that facilitates the sharing of ideas and resources, and creates opportunities for collaboration through interdisciplinary workshops, seminars and an annual international symposium.
 The IPG’s overarching research theme focuses on understanding how plants respond to changing environments.
 Within this theme, research projects are grouped by studies that focus on genetic diversity, developmental mechanisms, and biotic and abiotic interactions.